-If 'All' is selected for Symbology, the Min and Max length requirements are applied to all symbologies that have not been previously customized for the selected Code ID.
+If 'All' is selected for Symbology, the Min and Max length requirements are applied to all symbologies not otherwise configured for the selected Code ID.

 Note: If the value entered for Max is greater than the maximum length allowed for the specified symbology, the maximum valid length is used instead.